 How to Get Started with HIIT Workouts

-The Best HIIT Workout Program (2023)
+The Best HIIT Workouts

-The Tabata interval protocol is a high-intensity interval training workout that involves working at maximum intensity for 20 seconds, followed by 10 seconds of rest, which was developed by Dr. Izumi Tabata and his colleagues at the National Institute of Fitness and Sports in Japan.
+The Tabata protocol is a high-intensity interval training workout that involves working at maximum intensity for 20 seconds, followed by 10 seconds of rest, which was developed by Dr. Izumi Tabata and his colleagues at the National Institute of Fitness and Sports in Japan.

 You can do the Tabata interval protocol with a variety of different exercises.
 Here are some good options: